consoledotdev/betaconsole-appscript/README.md

     1. Get the HTML code to copy into the MailChimp template.
 Uses [lib-mailchimphtml](https://github.com/consoledotdev/lib-mailchimphtml).
     2. Create draft Tweets.

+## Open development

+This repository is public, but is not currently open source.
+We have opened the repo to give a view into how we run [Console](https://console.dev) rather than for it to be independent, release-quality code.

 ## Local development